zamzterz/vscode-writing-suite/pomodoro-writer/README.md

 ## Features

-Simply start the timer from the status bar:
+Simply start the timer from the status bar (or via command "Start pomodoro"):

 ![Timer and word count in status bar](images/start_timer.gif)

-To change the work time or word count goal, click each item and enter the value:
+To change the work time or word count goal, click each item and enter the value (or via command "Set pomodoro time" and "Set pomodoro word count goal" respectively):

 ![Change work time or word count goal](images/change_settings.gif)

 ## Extension Settings

+This extension contributes the following settings:

+* `pomodoro-writer.statusBar.showTimer`: whether the timer countdown should be visible in the status bar
+* `pomodoro-writer.statusBar.showWordCountGoal`: whether the timer countdown should be visible in the status bar

-It is recommended to show the status bar and allow notifications in Zen Mode (if you use that) to know when the timer ends and the word count goal is reached:
+It is also recommended to show the status bar and allow notifications in Zen Mode (if you use that) to know when the timer ends and the word count goal is reached:
 ```json
  "zenMode.hideStatusBar": false,
  "zenMode.silentNotifications": false